yanqianglilab/yanqiang-li-lab/news/index.md

 **May 2026**

-Yanqiang was invited to deliver an oral presentation focused on nanopore-based profiling of RNA 2′-O-methylation at WYMM Tour: Beijing 2026, held in Beijing on May 28.
-Event webpage: https://nanoporetech.com/zh/about/events/nanopore-days/wymm-beijing-2026
+Yanqiang was invited to deliver an oral presentation focused on nanopore-based profiling of RNA 2′-O-methylation at WYMM Tour: Beijing 2026, held in Beijing on May 28. https://nanoporetech.com/zh/about/events/nanopore-days/wymm-beijing-2026

 **Apr 2026**